Utah State University DI Rotations & Curriculum

 - Public Health Nutrition — 4 weeks

-Food Service Systems Management (FSSM) — 440 practice hours (11 weeks)
+Food Service Systems Management (FSSM) and Child Nutrition Programs — 400 practice hours (10 weeks)

 - FSSM Leadership Experience — 2 weeks